 - You are a small practice: ECs who are part of a practice with 15 or fewer clinicians

-ECs eligible for the special status exception will have their PI category automatically reweighted to zero and those points shifted to the Quality component.
+ECs or groups earning a hardship exemption will have their PI category automatically reweighted to zero and those points shifted to the MIPS Quality category.
 Those ECs that wish to participate despite having the exemption may submit PI data and, when submitting data, will receive a PI score even if they were not required to submit data.

-Those ECs and groups who have an exemption from PI in 2020 and do not wish to participate need not review Steps 4 - 8.
+Those ECs and groups who have an exemption from PI in 2020 and do not wish to submit PI data need not review Steps 4 - 8.
 ECs and groups that must report PI or those who want to submit PI may wish to follow the steps below for participating in the PI performance component.

 STEP 4: Check your Certified Electronic Health Record Technology (CEHRT) to determine that you have the correct edition required.